Ramification in Division Fields and Sporadic Points on Modular Curves: Previous Work and Motivation

 Oesterl\'e later improved the bound to

 however, this work was unpublished.
 Thanks to the work of Derickx, a proof can now be found in \cite[Appendix A]{Oestbound}.
 Parent \cite{Parent} showed that if $E$ has a point of order $p^n$, then

 It is believed that the best possible bound on $|E(K)_\text{tors}|$ should be a polynomial in $d$.
-To this end Lozano-Robledo has conjectured \cite{LRUniform}: \begin{conjecture} There is a constant $C$ such that if $E$ has a point of exact order $p^n$ over a number field of degree $d$, then
+Indeed, Lozano-Robledo has conjectured \cite{LRUniform}: \begin{conjecture} There is a constant $C$ such that if $E$ has a point of exact order $p^n$ over a number field of degree $d$, then

-\end{conjecture} Lozano-Robledo has made significant strides toward this conjecture by considering ramification in the fields of definition of $p^n$-torsion points.
-This investigation culminates in \cite[Theorem 1.9]{LRUniform}: \begin{theorem} Fix a number field $L$ and suppose $E$ is defined over $L$.
-Further, suppose $p$ is odd and let $K$ be a finite extension of $L$ of degree $d$ over $\QQ$.
-Then, there is a constant $C_L$, depending on $L$ such that if $p^n$ divides $|E(K)_\text{tors}|$, then